vaguetzx/Fastly-Optimized/README.md

 # heya!
-a lil thing that i forgot typing is that i dont know when it will be released cuz im lazy asf
+a lil thing that i forgot typing is that i dont know when it will be released cuz im lazy asf also this is discontinued and rebranded, rebrand soon :3

 # Introducing Fastly Optimized!
 The Ultimate Minecraft Optimization Modpack!
 Experience buttery smooth gameplay, lightning-fast loading times, and a performance boost that'll leave your game feeling like heaven!
 This modpack not only enhances performance but also includes shader support, zoom functionality, and connected textures!
 Upgrade from being a potato to a gaming powerhouse with Fastly Optimized and unleash the full potential of your Minecraft adventure.